SketchResponse/sketchresponse/docs/probconfig_plugins.md

 ## Horizontal Asymptote
 <div id=horiz-line></div>

-The Horizontal Asymptote plugin enables the tool to draw horizontal lines on the axes.
+The Horizontal Asymptote plugin adds a button to  the tool to draw horizontal lines on the axes.
 It has five parameters that must be defined:

 * `'name': 'horizontal-line'` - the name key *must* have the value